gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Pre-labeling the items ensures that the physical items match the items in the index which is especially helpful if the materials get mixed up while handling them.

-The ID number is usually the accession number (or sub-accession number) followed by a hyphen followed by a three digit number with leading zeros.
+The ID number is usually the accession number (or sub-accession number) followed by a hyphen followed by a three-digit number with leading zeros.
 For example `2014-001`, or `1071_03-071`.
 If the item is already a digital file, the file name can be used as the ID "number" or it can be renamed to follow the usual accession item numbering scheme.

 When it comes time to scan the accession's items, the person doing the scanning uses the ID numbers as the item file names.

 #### Accession index template
-An archivist creates an accession-index from a template.
+An archivist creates an accession index from a template.
 To use the template:

 -   Make a copy of the file named `accession-index-template.docx` which is
     located in the Google Drive `Policies and Procedures` folder.